When I Drink Water I Have To Pee Right Away? | Urgent Bladder Facts

 Normal urgency means:

-- You feel an urge within minutes but can still control timing easily.
+• You feel an urge within a short time but can still control timing easily.

 Problematic urgency might include:

-- An overwhelming need that’s hard to delay (urgency incontinence).
+• An overwhelming need that’s hard to delay.

-Conditions such as urinary tract infections (UTIs), overactive bladder syndrome (OAB), interstitial cystitis, or prostate issues often cause problematic urgency immediately after drinking fluids.
+NIDDK’s bladder-control guidance notes that bladder irritation and urgency can be affected by triggers such as caffeine, alcohol, carbonated drinks, citrus, spicy foods, and artificial sweeteners in some people.
+Conditions such as urinary tract infections (UTIs), overactive bladder syndrome (OAB), interstitial cystitis, or prostate issues can also contribute to urgency after drinking fluids.

 Treatment Options for Frequent Urge After Drinking Water